mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 + The OMB Trusted Internet Connection (TIC) Initiative – FedRAMP Overlay (pilot)
 + The DoD Cloud Computing Security Requirements Guide (SRG)

-You can also view the security controls matrix (Microsoft Excel spreadsheet), which maps the architecture decisions, components, and configuration in this Quick Start to security requirements within NIST, TIC, and DoD Cloud SRG publications; indicates which Azure ARM templates and PowerShell scripts affect the controls implementation; and specifies the associated Azureresources within the templates.
+You can also view the security controls matrix (Microsoft Excel spreadsheet), which maps the architecture decisions, components, and configuration in this Quick Start to security requirements within NIST, TIC, and DoD Cloud SRG publications; indicates which Azure ARM templates and PowerShell scripts affect the controls implementation; and specifies the associated Azure resources within the templates.
 The excerpt in Figure 1 provides a sample of the available information.

 ![alt text](images/scmexcerpt.png "SCM Excerpt")